jcgneto/CV/README.md

 # Research areas of interest

-Data science and microbial genomics/ecology.
+Microbial genomics and ecology.
 Learning and identifying novel genomics and ecological signatures using microbial genomics data.
+Foodborne pathogens genomics.

 # Publications